Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Dual Bounding

 For given $\lambda_t(\xiT)$, this exchange allows us to compute the coefficients of $y_t(\xiT)$ in the Lagrangian relaxation problem.
-Still, the optimal form of the dual functionals $\lambda_t(\cdot)$ need to be determined, making the problem \eqref{eq:NA_bound} intractable.
-In the next section, we restrict these Lagrangian multipliers to follow LDRs and obtain a restricted dual problem with decision variables of finite dimension.
-Furthermore, this new dual problem is amenable to well-known solution techniques from the literature of two-stage stochastic programming, such as sample average approximation, which are designed to approximately solve a problem with expectation in the objective function.
+Still, the optimal form of the dual functionals $\lambda_t(\cdot)$ need to be determined, making the problem \eqref{eq:NA_bound} computationally intractable.
+In the next section, we restrict these Lagrangian multipliers to follow LDRs and obtain a restricted dual problem with decision variables of {\crev smaller (finite)} dimension.
+Furthermore, this new dual problem is amenable to well-known solution techniques from the literature of two-stage stochastic programming which are designed to approximately solve a problem with expectation in the objective function.